LeonardoCofone/NeuroVision/README.md

-g# NeuroVision: Neural Network Visualizer
+# NeuroVision: Neural Network Visualizer

 NeuroVision is an interactive web-based visualization tool that shows you exactly how a neural network learns, step by step.
 It is designed to help students, educators, and enthusiasts understand the inner workings of neural networks in an intuitive and engaging way.